araobp/pic-mcu/README.md

 ## Background

-In my experiences, if you develop IoT, you have to __learn Physics__ before IT or AI.
-Otherwise, you will end up getting nothing for data analysis.

-I graduated from Physics department, but I have forgetten all the theories and equations!
-I am relearning Physics this time.

-I think [PIC16F1 DIP (14 pins, such as PIC16F18326 or PIC16F1825)](http://microchipdeveloper.com/mcu1102:start) is a perfect solution to develop a measuring instrument for learning Physics on my own (one exception is that a combination of [Nucleo-L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) and [Knowles MEMS mic](http://akizukidenshi.com/catalog/g/gM-05577/) is perfect when audio signal processing is required).
+Use [PIC16F1 DIP (14 pins, such as PIC16F18326 or PIC16F1825)](http://microchipdeveloper.com/mcu1102:start) to develop a measuring instrument for learning Physics.
 It is very small and very cheap, but it has a lot of capabilities comparable to Arduino.

 #### My original PIC16F1 evaluation board